Who can contest a will?

 • Challenges may be based on validity or on family provision grounds

-• Contesting will eligibility depends on your relationship to the deceased and the type of claim
+• Contesting will eligibility generally depends on a person's relationship to the deceased and the type of claim.

 • A spouse contest will, a child contest will, and a stepchild contest will are common scenarios